General enquiries: 0800 326 5559

 Some people find that walking past a particular pub on the way home can trigger intense craving for alcohol, so by using this method, you can plan to take a different route home .

-Which therapy treatments can I access in Bradford?
+Which therapies can I access at addiction treatment facilities in Bradford?

 A lady in therapy at rehab